-Chapter 384 of Public Laws 1987 and Chapter 6 of Public Laws 1990 required TPAF and PERS, respectively, to fund post-retirement medical benefits for those State employees who retire after accumulating 25 years of credited service or on a disability retirement.
 P.L.
-2007, C. 103 amended the law to eliminate the funding and payment of post-retirement medical benefits for retired state employees through TPAF and PERS.
-It created separate funds outside of the pension plans for the funding and payment of post-retirement medical benefits for retired state employees and retired educational employees.
+1987, c.
+384 and P.L.
+1990, c.6 required Teachers' Pensions and Annuity Fund (TPAF) and the Public Employees' Retirement System (PERS), respectively, to fund post-retirement medical benefits for those State employees who retire after accumulating 25 years of credited service or on a disability retirement.
+P.L.
+2007, c.
+103 amended the law to eliminate the funding of post-retirement medical benefits through the TPAF and PERS.
+It created separate funds outside of the pension plans for the funding and payment of post-retirement medical benefits for retired State employees.
 As of June 30, 2008, there were 80,181 retirees eligible for post-retirement medical benefits.
 The cost of these benefits is funded through contributions by the State in accordance with P.L.
 1994, c.62.
-Funding of post-retirement medical premiums changed from a pre-funding basis to a pay-as-you-go basis beginning in fiscal year 1994.
+Funding of post-retirement medical premiums changed from a pre-funding basis to a pay-as-you-go basis beginning in fiscal year 1994